FedRAMP/docs/markdown/FRMR.KSI.key-security-indicators.md

 **A secure cloud service provider seeking FedRAMP authorization will address all FedRAMP 20x requirements and recommendations, including government-specific requirements for maintaining a secure system and reporting on activities to government customers.**

-#### KSI-AFR-01
+#### KSI-AFR-01: Minimum Assessment Scope (MAS)

 _Applies to:_ Low, Moderate

-> Apply the FedRAMP Minimum Assessment Standard (MAS) to identify and document the scope of the cloud service offering to be assessed for FedRAMP authorization and persistently address all related requirements and recommendations..
+> Apply the FedRAMP Minimum Assessment Standard (MAS) to identify and document the scope of the cloud service offering to be assessed for FedRAMP authorization and persistently address all related requirements and recommendations.

-#### KSI-AFR-02
+#### KSI-AFR-02: Key Security Indicators (KSI)

 _Applies to:_ Low, Moderate

-> Set security goals for the cloud service offering based on FedRAMP 20x Phase Two Key Security Indicators (KSIs - you are here), develop automated validation of status and progress to the greatest extent possible, and persistently address all related requirements and recommendations..
+> Set security goals for the cloud service offering based on FedRAMP 20x Phase Two Key Security Indicators (KSIs - you are here), develop automated validation of status and progress to the greatest extent possible, and persistently address all related requirements and recommendations.

-#### KSI-AFR-03
+#### KSI-AFR-03: Authorization Data Sharing (ADS)

 _Applies to:_ Low, Moderate

-> Determine how authorization data will be shared with all necessary parties in alignment with the FedRAMP Authorization Data Sharing (ADS) standard and persistently address all related requirements and recommendations..
+> Determine how authorization data will be shared with all necessary parties in alignment with the FedRAMP Authorization Data Sharing (ADS) standard and persistently address all related requirements and recommendations.

-#### KSI-AFR-04
+#### KSI-AFR-04: Vulnerability Detection and Response (VDR)

 _Applies to:_ Low, Moderate

-> Document the vulnerability detection and vulnerability response methodology used within the cloud service offering in alignment with the FedRAMP Vulnerability Detection and Response (VDR) standard and persistently address all related requirements and recommendations..
+> Document the vulnerability detection and vulnerability response methodology used within the cloud service offering in alignment with the FedRAMP Vulnerability Detection and Response (VDR) standard and persistently address all related requirements and recommendations.

-#### KSI-AFR-05
+#### KSI-AFR-05: Significant Change Notification (SCN)

 _Applies to:_ Low, Moderate

-> Determine how significant changes will be tracked and how all necessary parties will be notified in alignment with the FedRAMP Significant Change Notification (SCN) standard and persistently address all related requirements and recommendations..
+> Determine how significant changes will be tracked and how all necessary parties will be notified in alignment with the FedRAMP Significant Change Notification (SCN) standard and persistently address all related requirements and recommendations.

-#### KSI-AFR-06
+#### KSI-AFR-06: Collaborative Continuous Monitoring (CCM)

 _Applies to:_ Low, Moderate

-> Maintain a plan and process for providing Ongoing Authorization Reports and Quarterly Reviews for all necessary parties in alignment with the FedRAMP Collaborative Continuous Monitoring (CCM) standard and persistently address all related requirements and recommendations..
+> Maintain a plan and process for providing Ongoing Authorization Reports and Quarterly Reviews for all necessary parties in alignment with the FedRAMP Collaborative Continuous Monitoring (CCM) standard and persistently address all related requirements and recommendations.

-#### KSI-AFR-07
+#### KSI-AFR-07: Recommended Secure Configuration (RSC)

 _Applies to:_ Low, Moderate

-> Develop secure by default configurations and provide guidance for secure configuration of the cloud service offering to customers in alignment with the FedRAMP Recommended Secure Configuration (RSC) standard and persistently address all related requirements and recommendations..
+> Develop secure by default configurations and provide guidance for secure configuration of the cloud service offering to customers in alignment with the FedRAMP Recommended Secure Configuration (RSC) standard and persistently address all related requirements and recommendations.

-#### KSI-AFR-08
+#### KSI-AFR-08: FedRAMP Security Inbox (SIR)

 _Applies to:_ Low, Moderate

-> Operate a secure inbox to receive critical communication from FedRAMP and other government entities in alignment with FedRAMP Security Inbox Requirements (SIR) and persistently address all related requirements and recommendations..
+> Operate a secure inbox to receive critical communication from FedRAMP and other government entities in alignment with FedRAMP Security Inbox Requirements (SIR) and persistently address all related requirements and recommendations.

-#### KSI-AFR-09
+#### KSI-AFR-09: Persistent Validation and Assessment (PVA)

 _Applies to:_ Low, Moderate

-> Persistently validate, assess, and report on the effectiveness and status of security decisions and policies that are implemented within the cloud service offering in alignment with the FedRAMP 20x Persistent Validation and Assessment (PVA) standard, and persistently address all related requirements and recommendations..
+> Persistently validate, assess, and report on the effectiveness and status of security decisions and policies that are implemented within the cloud service offering in alignment with the FedRAMP 20x Persistent Validation and Assessment (PVA) standard, and persistently address all related requirements and recommendations.

-#### KSI-AFR-10
+#### KSI-AFR-10: Incident Communications Procedures(ICP)

 _Applies to:_ Low, Moderate

-> Integrate FedRAMP’s Incident Communications Procedures (ICP) into incident response procedures and persistently address all related requirements and recommendations..
+> Integrate FedRAMP&#x27;s Incident Communications Procedures (ICP) into incident response procedures and persistently address all related requirements and recommendations.

-#### KSI-AFR-11
+#### KSI-AFR-11: Use of Cryptographic Modules (UCM)

 _Applies to:_ Low, Moderate

-> Ensure that cryptographic modules used to protect potentially sensitive federal customer data are selected and used in alignment with the FedRAMP 20x Use of Cryptographic Modules policy and persistently address all related requirements and recommendations..
+> Ensure that cryptographic modules used to protect potentially sensitive federal customer data are selected and used in alignment with the FedRAMP 20x Use of Cryptographic Modules (UCM) policy and persistently address all related requirements and recommendations.

 ### KSI-CED: Cybersecurity Education

 **A secure cloud service provider will continuously educate their employees on cybersecurity measures, testing them _regularly_ to ensure their knowledge is satisfactory.**

-#### KSI-CED-01
+#### KSI-CED-01: General Education

 _Applies to:_ Low, Moderate

-> Require and monitor the effectiveness of training given to all employees on policies, procedures, and security-related topics..
+> Require and monitor the effectiveness of training given to all employees on policies, procedures, and security-related topics.

-#### KSI-CED-02
+#### KSI-CED-02: Role-Specific Education

 _Applies to:_ Low, Moderate

-> Require and monitor the effectiveness of role-specific training for high risk roles, including at least roles with privileged access..
+> Require and monitor the effectiveness of role-specific training for high risk roles, including at least roles with privileged access.

-#### KSI-CED-03
+#### KSI-CED-03: Development and Engineering Education

 _Applies to:_ Low, Moderate

-> Require and monitor the effectiveness of role-specific training provided to development and engineering staff that covers best practices for delivering secure software..
+> Require and monitor the effectiveness of role-specific training provided to development and engineering staff that covers best practices for delivering secure software.

-#### KSI-CED-04
+#### KSI-CED-04: Incident Response and Disaster Recovery Education

 _Applies to:_ Low, Moderate

-> Require and monitor the effectiveness of role-specific training to staff involved with incident response or disaster recovery..
+> Require and monitor the effectiveness of role-specific training to staff involved with incident response or disaster recovery.

 ### KSI-CMT: Change Management

 **A secure cloud service provider will ensure that all system changes are properly documented and configuration baselines are updated accordingly.**

-#### KSI-CMT-01
+#### KSI-CMT-01: Log and Monitor Changes

 _Applies to:_ Low, Moderate

-> Log and monitor modifications to the cloud service offering..
+> Log and monitor modifications to the cloud service offering.

-#### KSI-CMT-02
+#### KSI-CMT-02: Redeployment

 _Applies to:_ Low, Moderate

-> Execute changes though redeployment of version controlled immutable resources rather than direct modification wherever possible.
+> Execute changes though redeployment of version controlled immutable resources rather than direct modification wherever possible

-#### KSI-CMT-03
+#### KSI-CMT-03: Automated Testing and Validation

 _Applies to:_ Low, Moderate

-> Automate persistent testing and validation of changes throughout deployment..
+> Automate persistent testing and validation of changes throughout deployment.

-#### KSI-CMT-04
+#### KSI-CMT-04: Change Management Procedure

 _Applies to:_ Low, Moderate

-> Always follow a documented change management procedure..
+> Always follow a documented change management procedure.

 #### KSI-CMT-05

-_Applies to:_ Low, Moderate
+_This KSI ID is retired but may be reassigned in the future._

+>
-> Superseded by KSI-AFR-05 (SCN).
+>  _Note: Superseded by KSI-AFR-05 (SCN)_

 ### KSI-CNA: Cloud Native Architecture

 **A secure _cloud service offering_ will use cloud native architecture and design principles to enforce and enhance the Confidentiality, Integrity and Availability of the system.**

-#### KSI-CNA-01
+#### KSI-CNA-01: Restrict Network Traffic

 _Applies to:_ Low, Moderate

-> Configure all machine-based information resources to limit inbound and outbound network traffic..
+> Configure all machine-based information resources to limit inbound and outbound network traffic.

-#### KSI-CNA-02
+#### KSI-CNA-02: Minimize the Attack Surface

 _Applies to:_ Low, Moderate

 > Design systems to minimize the attack surface and minimize lateral movement if compromised.

-#### KSI-CNA-03
+#### KSI-CNA-03: Enforce Traffic Flow

 _Applies to:_ Low, Moderate

 > Use logical networking and related capabilities to enforce traffic flow controls.

-#### KSI-CNA-04
+#### KSI-CNA-04: Immutable Infrastructure

 _Applies to:_ Low, Moderate

 > Use immutable infrastructure with strictly defined functionality and privileges by default.

-#### KSI-CNA-05
+#### KSI-CNA-05: Unwanted Activity

 _Applies to:_ Low, Moderate

-> Protect against denial of service attacks and other unwanted activity..
+> Protect against denial of service attacks and other unwanted activity.

-#### KSI-CNA-06
+#### KSI-CNA-06: High Availability

 _Applies to:_ Low, Moderate

 > Design systems for high availability and rapid recovery.

-#### KSI-CNA-07
+#### KSI-CNA-07: Best Practices

 _Applies to:_ Low, Moderate

 > Ensure cloud-native _information resources_ are implemented based on host provider&#x27;s best practices and documented guidance.

-#### KSI-CNA-08
+#### KSI-CNA-08: Persistent Assessment and Automated Enforcement

 _Applies to:_ Moderate

-> Use automated services to persistently assess the security posture of all machine-based information resources and automatically enforce their intended operational state..
+> Use automated services to persistently assess the security posture of all machine-based information resources and automatically enforce their intended operational state.

 ### KSI-IAM: Identity and Access Management

 **A secure _cloud service offering_ will protect user data, control access, and apply zero trust principles.**

-#### KSI-IAM-01
+#### KSI-IAM-01: Phishing-Resistant MFA

 _Applies to:_ Low, Moderate

 > Enforce multi-factor authentication (MFA) using methods that are difficult to intercept or impersonate (phishing-resistant MFA) for all user authentication.

-#### KSI-IAM-02
+#### KSI-IAM-02: Passwordless Authentication

 _Applies to:_ Low, Moderate

 > Use secure passwordless methods for user authentication and authorization when feasible, otherwise enforce strong passwords with MFA.

-#### KSI-IAM-03
+#### KSI-IAM-03: Non-User Accounts

 _Applies to:_ Low, Moderate

 > Enforce appropriately secure authentication methods for non-user accounts and services.

-#### KSI-IAM-04
+#### KSI-IAM-04: Just-in-Time Authorization

 _Applies to:_ Low, Moderate

 > Use a least-privileged, role and attribute-based, and just-in-time security authorization model for all user and non-user accounts and services.

-#### KSI-IAM-05
+#### KSI-IAM-05: Least Privilege

 _Applies to:_ Low, Moderate

-> Configure identity and access management with measures that always verify each user or device can only access the resources they need..
+> Configure identity and access management with measures that always verify each user or device can only access the resources they need.

-#### KSI-IAM-06
+#### KSI-IAM-06: Suspicious Activity

 _Applies to:_ Low, Moderate

-> Automatically disable or otherwise secure accounts with privileged access in response to suspicious activity.
+> Automatically disable or otherwise secure accounts with privileged access in response to suspicious activity

-#### KSI-IAM-07
+#### KSI-IAM-07: Automated Account Management

 _Applies to:_ Low, Moderate

-> Securely manage the lifecycle and privileges of all accounts, roles, and groups, using automation..
+> Securely manage the lifecycle and privileges of all accounts, roles, and groups, using automation.

 ### KSI-INR: Incident Response

 **A secure _cloud service offering_ will document, report, and analyze security incidents to ensure regulatory compliance and continuous security improvement.**

-#### KSI-INR-01
+#### KSI-INR-01: Incident Response Procedure

 _Applies to:_ Low, Moderate

-> Always follow a documented incident response procedure..
+> Always follow a documented incident response procedure.

-#### KSI-INR-02
+#### KSI-INR-02: Incident Logging

 _Applies to:_ Low, Moderate

 > Maintain a log of incidents and periodically review past incidents for patterns or vulnerabilities.

-#### KSI-INR-03
+#### KSI-INR-03: Incident After Action Reports

 _Applies to:_ Low, Moderate